-According to the Home Office, domestic abuse is any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence, or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.
+Domestic abuse is any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.
 Domestic abuse can encompass, but is not limited to, the following types of abuse:

-- Psychological
+- Psychological abuse

-- Physical
+- Physical abuse

-- Sexual
+- Sexual abuse

-- Financial
+- Financial abuse

-- Emotional.
+- Emotional abuse

-Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour (Home Office, 2013).
+Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour.

-Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim (Home Office, 2013).
+Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.

 Domestic abuse is a gendered issue - women are much more likely to be victims than men and are far more likely to experience repeated and severe forms of abuse.
 Domestic abuse is one form of violence against women and girls, including so called 'honour'-based abuse, forced marriage and female genital mutilation.
-Pregnancy can be a trigger for domestic abuse and abuse is likely to have negative consequences for the woman and her child (Women's Aid, 2019).
+Pregnancy can be a trigger for domestic abuse and may have negative consequences for the woman and her child.

-Potential impact of COVID-19 in this topic area
+Potential impact of Covid-19 in this topic area